The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: Dually flat structure on the boundary of Delzant polytopes

-The extended Pythagorean theorem is a fundamental property of divergence and important for application to statistical inference.
-In this subsection we extend the extended Pythagorean theorem to the boundary of Delzant polytope.
+The generalized Pythagorean theorem is a fundamental property of the divergence and important for applications to statistical inference.
+In this subsection we extend the generalized Pythagorean theorem to the boundary of Delzant polytopes.

 Hereafter we denote for simplicity, and we put the similar definition, $D_F'( \cdot \| \cdot):F^\circ\times P^\circ\to \bbR$,